Why is your head so itchy?

 But sulfates can dehydrate your scalp if you already have dry skin.
 Artificial fragrances and dyes may also trigger allergies.

-To find out for sure, change to a shampoo and conditioner for sensitive scalps.
+To find out for sure, change to a best shampoo and conditioner for sensitive scalps.
 They avoid harsh ingredients known to cause dryness and allergic reactions.